digital-asset/docs.daml.com/docs/3.1/docs/query/pqs-user-guide.rst

 There are many other uses.

-:ref:`daml-shell-header` is a command-line tool that leverages PQS to inspect a Daml ledger.
+Daml Shell is a command-line tool that leverages PQS to inspect a Daml ledger.

 Docker Image
 ************